 Omega VS Oris Watches

 These two luxury watch brands are often considered and compared to one another.
-Today we will do an in-depth analysis of both brands to help clarify the questions of those looking to purchase an Omega or Oris watch.
+Today we will do an in-depth analysis of both brands to help clarify the questions of those looking to purchase either an Omega or Oris watch.
+Is Oris better than Omega?
+Read more to find out!

 Omega and Oris are both popular Swiss-made watch brands and they are often considered when someone is looking to buy their first proper watch.
 Let’s analyze these two brands on many levels to give you the tools to determine if Oris or Omega is the right brand for you.

-When people ask me: “What is better, Omega or Oris watches?”
+When people are in search of a luxury watch and ask me: “What is better, Omega or Oris watches?”
 I often answer them with a question; “What do you mean by better?”.
-The question is sometimes clear and sometimes draws out a look of confusion.
+The question is sometimes clear yet sometimes, it draws out a look of confusion.
+This is possibly a sign that they are new to the world of luxury watches.
+If that is the case I will explain.

 ‘Better’ can mean many things to many people: Better accuracy… Better brand reputation...
-Better warranty… Better Resale Value…Better value for your money...Better craftsmanship and so on.
+Better warranty… Better Resale Value…Better features, Better design, Better value for your money...Better craftsmanship and so on.
 You can’t just say ‘this is better than that’ without understanding 1) the context of the question and 2) the motive behind the question itself.
 Today I will answer this in every context that I’ve experienced to date.

 How much is the cheapest Omega watch?
 Entry-level Omega watches start at about $2,400 for ladies' Omega watches.
 Men’s Omega watches are more expensive than the women’s watches and start at an MSRP of about $3,600 for the Omega De Ville Prestige Co-Axial.
 More popular models such as the Men’s Seamaster 300m start at an MSRP of $4,400.
 Click here for special discounted pricing on Omega watches.